rileywhite/Cilador/README.md

     }

 This is the assembly that should contain types used by your application.
-It must reference the mixin definition assembly, but it needn't reference the mixin implementation assembly.
+It must reference the mixin definition assembly, but it need not reference the mixin implementation assembly.

-Types inside this assembly cannot generally use the mixin functionality, but types outside of this assembly can use the mixin functionality.
+Types inside this assembly cannot use the mixin without casting or reflection, but types outside of this assembly can use the mixin functionality.
+Intellisense doesn't work, unfortunately, and Visual Studio may complain, but when it comes time to compile, it'll all work.

 ##Configure mixins for the target type assembly.